-The Onondaga Cycling Club is a Central New York non-profit which organizes cycling events.
+The Onondaga Cycling Club is a Central New York based 501(c)(3) non-profit organization which organizes cycling events.
 We schedule and conduct bicycle rides, vacation rides, races, and time trials from March through December throughout the Central New York area.
 In 2009, 419 people participated in club rides and they rode 97,457 combined miles.
 We welcome riders of all abilities.
 We have specific suggestions for those who might wish to ride with us.

 Safety: Helmets are required on all rides.
 Bicyclists have the same rights and responsibilities as drivers of motorized vehicles.
 It is much safer for bicyclists to do what drivers expect from vehicles.
 Thus, riders are expected to comply with all traffic laws on club rides.

 Guests: Guests are welcome at all events and we ask that those who wish to participate more than once, apply for membership.
 Guests must sign an insurance waiver at all rides.

 Website: onondagacyclingclub.org Our website contains a wealth of information: membership forms, our ride schedule, maps for our 180+ rides, information on the club’s e-mail listserv (and instructions on how to unsubscribe).

 Listserv: The club has an active electronic mailing list (i.e a “listserv”).
 Details about it can be found on the club web site.
 It often carries important messages for the membership.

 Newsletter: We publish a newsletter, The Spoke-n Word, quarterly during the year for members.
 It is an on-line publication only, and can be found in the Newsletter Archive.

 Annual Banquet: It is typically held in January or February; and it is announced on the club’s electronic mailing list, the club web site, and in The Spoke-n Word.